ironcev/sharpen.rocks/content/_index.md

   - heading: Consistent Usage of C# Features
     image_path: /images/features/consistent-usage.svg
     tagline: Consistency matters.
 Your preferences as well.
-    copy: Once configured on your project, Sharpen ensures that C# language features are consistently used over the whole code base.
+    copy: Once configured on your project, Sharpen ensures that C# language features are consistently used over the whole codebase.

   - heading: Code Refactoring on Arbitrary Scale
     image_path: /images/features/code-refactorings.svg